 Configuration values and secrets are stored safely inside of

 The source is effectively everything that Pulumi needs to for deployment, with minimal external dependencies.

 Secret configuration values are encrypted on app.pulumi.com and are safe to check into your source code repository.
 But you can use your own secrets provider, ensuring that only you have access to your sensitive information.
 See Managing Secrets with Pulumi for more information.

 Managing Complex Environments

 Most real-world environments are complex.
 Perhaps you have a networking stack that’s independent from your data and application stacks.
-Pulumi supports inter-stack dependencies, which permit one stack to depend upon another.
+Pulumi supports “stack references”, which permit one stack to depend upon another.
 This facilitates continuous delivery at scale.

 Using Branches for Environments

 Pulumi is agnostic to what sort of branching strategy you take.
-Most people prefer to use Git-based flows; the most common is to use one branch-per-stack.
+Most customers use Git-based flows; the most common is to use one branch-per-stack.
 This allows you to control deployments to environments using your usual commit, code review, and approval process, such as GitHub pull requests.